 Additional copies of notices and communication under Section 5 or 6 requested by each party may be sent by facsimile.

-(b)
+(b) Process Agent.
+For the purpose of Section 13(c) of this Agreement:

+Party B appoints as its Process Agent: